nuhs-projects/cookie_cutter/README.md

 After which, you have successfully create project folder with standardised files structure.

-## Adding repositories as submodule
+## Adding repositories as submodule - DEPRECATED

 Steps to add new project repository into cookie cutter. refer to `graphical_template` as example child repository.